 Fellow - American Academy of Nursing

-Sally Thorne, (School of Nursing) has been awarded fellowship with the American Academy of Nursing.
+Sally Thorne, (School of Nursing) was elected a Fellow of the American Academy of Nursing.
 Invitation to Fellowship is more than recognition of one's accomplishments within the nursing profession.
 Approximately 1,800 Fellows are nursing leaders in education, management, practice and research.
-Academy Fellows also have a responsibility to contribute their time and energies to the Academy, and to engage with other health care leaders outside the Academy in transforming America's health care system.

 Killam Prize - Canada Council for the Arts

-Michael Hayden (Centre for Molecular Medicine & Therapeutics), is the UBC recipient of a prestigious Killam Prize in Health Sciences from the Canada Council for the Arts.
+Michael Hayden (Centre for Molecular Medicine & Therapeutics), was honoured with a 2011 Killam Prize in Health Sciences from the Canada Council for the Arts.
 The Canada Council for the Arts’ Killam Prizes are among Canada’s most distinguished research awards.
 The Killam Prizes are intended to honour distinguished Canadian scholars actively engaged in research in Canada in universities, hospitals, research or scientific institutes, or other similar institutions.
-The awards support scholars engaged in research projects of outstanding merit in the humanities, social sciences, natural sciences, health sciences and engineering.
-The Killam Prizes are made possible through the Killam Trusts.

 Konrad Adenauer Research Prize - The Royal Society of Canada, the University of Toronto, and the Alexander von Humboldt Foundation

-Dennis Danielson, (English) has been awarded the Konrad Adenauer Research Prize.
-Established through the generosity of the Alexander von Humboldt Foundation, this award is made to highly qualified Canadian scholars whose research work in the humanities or in the social sciences has earned international recognition and who are among the group of leading scholars in their respective area of specialization.
-The aim of the award is to promote academic relations between Canada and the Federal Republic of Germany, and it is presented to honour lifetime academic achievement.
+Dennis Danielson, (English) was awarded the 2011 Konrad Adenauer Research Prize.
+The award is presented to honour lifetime academic achievement.
+Established through the generosity of the Alexander von Humboldt Foundation, this award is made to highly qualified Canadian scholars whose research work in the humanities or in the social sciences has earned international recognition.

 Fellows - John Simon Guggenheim Memorial Foundation